 Determining the amount of wage loss benefits an injured worker is eligible for can also be complicated by other benefits he or she is receiving such as Social Security Disability benefits.

 These are weekly wage loss benefits that are calculated based on an injured employee’s average weekly wage.
 These benefits begin a week after an employee is unable to work due to work-related injury or illness.
 An employee must be totally disabled and unable to work in order to be eligible.

 Employees who are not totally disabled or able to return to work at a lower-paying job are eligible for these benefits, which are calculated based on their average weekly wage.
 The benefits will stop after a maximum of 500 weeks unless their status is shifted to TTD.

-The Law Offices of Gross & Kenny, LLP, welcome the opportunity to help you get the wage loss benefits you deserve.
+At Gross & Kenny, LLP, we welcome the opportunity to help you get the wage loss benefits you deserve.
 Contact us online or call 215-512-1500 today for a free initial consultation with a Philadelphia wage loss benefits lawyer.